← Back to Blog

 Digital menus, ordering systems, and loyalty programs all benefit from branded codes:

-Match the restaurant’s design aesthetic, use warm colors, and include a “View Menu” call-to-action so diners know what they’re scanning.
+Match the restaurant’s design aesthetic, lean warm with the colors, and include a “View Menu” call-to-action so diners know what they’re scanning.
 See our QR codes for restaurants page for more ideas.

 Real Estate

-Real estate agents put QR codes on yard signs, brochures, and business cards that link to property details, virtual tours, and agent profiles.
+Real estate agents put QR codes on yard signs, brochures, and business cards.
+The code links to property details, virtual tours, or agent profiles.
 Agency branding with a “View Property” or “Schedule Tour” frame makes the code feel like part of the listing.

 Events and Entertainment

 Picture a music festival with six food vendors, each with their own ordering QR code on the same table tent.
 The ones branded with the vendor’s colors and logo get scanned; the plain ones get ignored.
-That’s the case for branded codes at events in a nutshell.
+That is the whole argument for branded codes at events.

 Beyond vendor ordering, branded codes work well on: